Gldywn/hardened-https-agent/README.md

 - These embedded resources are refreshed via an automated weekly GitHub Action that fetches the latest upstream data and opens a pull request to update the repository.
 Updates are executed on GitHub’s infrastructure and are fully auditable in pull request diffs and timestamps.
 - If you choose to rely on embedded resources, you are responsible for updating the library in your project to receive the refreshed data at your desired cadence.
-- Alternatively, you can opt into Node's default CA bundle with `useNodeDefaultCABundle()` if that trust model better suits your environment.
+- Alternatively, you can opt into Node's default CA bundle with `useNodeDefaultCaBundle()` if that trust model better suits your environment.
 - You can also choose not to rely on embedded resources at all: provide your own CA bundle, your own unified CT log list, and configure every other property yourself.
 Everything is fully customizable.

 ### `HardenedHttpsAgent` customization (quick recipes)